Step 1: Generate a Presentation Outline

 | Project Kickoff | "Build a project kickoff deck: objectives, scope, timeline, RACI, risks, communication plan, and next steps.
 Audience: cross-functional stakeholders." | Project managers |

-Each of these templates can be saved in ChatGPT Toolbox's prompt library.
-With Premium ($9.99/month or $99 lifetime), you get unlimited prompts — build a complete presentation toolkit organized by type.
+Each of these templates can be saved in AI Toolbox's prompt library.
+With Premium ($9.99/month or $99 lifetime), you get unlimited prompts - build a complete presentation toolkit organized by type.
 Use Toolbox folders to group your presentation conversations by project or client, making it easy to find past decks and iterate on them.

 Advanced Tips: Prompt Chaining for Complex Decks